wyattjsmith1/STRESS/README.md

 To start:
  1. Modify the 'apache.properties' file.
 Add your Apache credentials and MySQL configuration.
- 2. Import the sql data from the sql directory into your database.
+ 2. Import the sql data from the `INSTALL/sql` directory into your database.
 (Optionally, you can generate a new snapshot, but that takes tremendous time and resources.
 See below)
  3. Run:
 ```sh
 $ java -jar apache_project_data.jar [flags]